MichalBaltowski/EngeeneringThesisProject/README.md

 In my work, I develop a design and implementation of a racing car race application(repository includes only the application).
 The aim of the test is for at least one car to pass the entire tour without hitting any obstacles.
+>here are extended and improved version of the application which i used as an engineering thesis

 ## *How it's working?*